The Poincar\'e-extended ab-index: The Poincaré-Extended -index

 \end{remark}

-\begin{remark} In the case of the $\aaa\bbb$-index, a similar argument to the one in the \Cref{rem:top-element-toss-out} implies that we could further restrict to chains in $P\setminus\{\hat 0, \hat 1\}$.
+\begin{remark} In the case of the $\aaa\bbb$-index, a similar argument to the one in \Cref{rem:top-element-toss-out} implies that we could further restrict to chains in $P\setminus\{\hat 0, \hat 1\}$.
 Therefore, we have

-where $\wtp_\cC(\aaa,\bbb) = w_1 \dots w_{n-1}$ as neither~$0$ nor~$n$ can appear in $\Rank(\cC)$.
-The expression in the parentheses recovers the usual definition of the $\aaa\bbb$-index as given, for example, in~\cite[Section 2]{bayer-survey}.
-Using additional information, the extended $\aaa\bbb$-index admits a similar property to that in \Cref{eq:ab01}, which we prove in \Cref{cor:enab0}. \end{remark}
+where $\wtp_\cC = w_1 \dots w_{n-1}$ as neither~$0$ nor~$n$ can appear in $\Rank(\cC)$.
+The expression in the parentheses recovers the usual definition of the $\aaa\bbb$-index as given, for example, in~\cite[Section~2]{bayer-survey}.
+Using additional information, the extended $\aaa\bbb$-index admits a similar property to that in \Cref{eq:ab01}, which is given in \Cref{cor:enab0}. \end{remark}

 The fact that $\hat 1$ is included in every chain in the computation of the chain Poincaré polynomial is inspired by the setting of hyperplane arrangements.
 A (central, real) \Dfn{hyperplane arrangement} $\mathcal{A}$ is a finite collection of hyperplanes in~$\mathbb{R}^d$, all of which have a common intersection.
 The \Dfn{lattice of flats} $\mathcal{L}$ of $\mathcal{A}$ is the poset of subspaces of $\mathbb{R}^d$ obtained from intersections of subsets of the hyperplanes, ordered by reverse inclusion.
 The open, connected components of the complement $\mathbb{R}^d\setminus \mathcal{A}$ are called (open) \Dfn{chambers}.
 The set of (closed) \Dfn{faces} $\Sigma$ is the set of \emph{closures} of chambers of $\cA$, together with all possible intersections of closures of chambers (ignoring intersections which are empty).
 This set comes equipped with a natural partial order by reverse inclusion, and for this reason we refer to $\Sigma$ as the \Dfn{face poset} of $\mathcal{A}$.
 There is an order-preserving, rank-preserving surjection $\supp : \Sigma \twoheadrightarrow \cL$ sending a face to its affine span~\cite[Proposition~4.1.13]{BjornerEtAl}.
 This map extends to chains, and the fiber sizes are given, for $\cC = \{ \cC_1 < \dots < \cC_k \}\subseteq \cL$, by